ballerina-platform/module-ballerina-sql/README.md

 ### Building the source

-Make sure the Docker daemon is running.
 Execute the commands below to build from source.

 1. To build the library: